 Nearer the shore, the photogenic Diamond Head – an extinct volcano – is one of the island’s largest landmarks.
 Though it has stiff competition from the likes of Waimea Canyon on Kauai’s west side, which is often dubbed the “Grand Canyon of the Pacific”.
 14 miles long, one mile wide and more than 3,000 feet deep, its crags, gorges, buttes and escarpments all leave visitors speechless by the sheer scale.

 The only element that would complete the picture would be the sound of gushing water, the plumage of exotic birds, and the cool spray of a waterfall.
 Yet again, Hawaii does not fail to supply.
 At the Akaka Falls State Park, after a short hike through wild orchids, bamboo groves and ferns, there’s the 100-foot Kahuna Falls, with the 442-foot drop of the Akaka Falls gorge nearby.
 Both are dwarfed by the 1,450-foot plunge of Hiilawe Falls, however.
 Cascading down the sides of the Waipio Valley, just remember to visit in the wet season, as it has a habit of drying up.

-If the thought of exploring Hawaii’s geographical wonders has you wishing to swim its coast, see its volcanoes or touch its waterfalls, why not book a place on the Luxurious Hawaiian Escape trip?
+If the thought of exploring Hawaii’s geographical wonders has you wishing to swim its coast, see its volcanoes or touch its waterfalls, why not book a place on the Tropical Hawaiian Paradise Escape trip?